agencyenterprise/filecoin-explorer-lotus/client/public/dcgraph/web/docs/api-latest.md

 <a name="dc_graph.diagram+layoutEngine"></a>

 #### diagram.layoutEngine([engine])
-The layout engine determines positions of nodes and edges.
+The layout engine determines how to draw things!

 **Kind**: instance method of [<code>diagram</code>](#dc_graph.diagram)